juanfernandes/juanfernandes-uk/src/now/now.md

 ---
 ### Personal

-* Been over seeing our garden remake project - new driveway, patio and outdide entertainment area
+* Part two of the garden project, the entertainment area, has began
-* I've been deep diving into the world of [NFTs](https://ethereum.org/en/nft/ "Non-fungible tokens (NFT)") since August now and it's been an interesting journey so far
+* Researching NFT projects that I may buy into

 ### Work